 Center Cut - This is a casual steak spot and my choice for a moderately priced place for beef.

-Old Homestead - Right in the heart of Caesars Palaces, sit near the edge of the restaurant for a good view or tucked away in side for some romance.
+Old Homestead - Right in the heart of Caesars Palace, sit near the edge of the restaurant for a good view or tucked away in side for some romance.

 Carnevino - Awesome.
 Best.
 Great.
 What else do you need to know.

-SW steak - Elegant yet comfortable.
+SW Steakhouse - Elegant yet comfortable.
 Classy and high end and a good product.

 Gordon Ramsay Steak - The steaks are good and can be great with a side of Fish and Chips. one of 3 Las Vegas restaurants for Chef Ramsay on the strip